 Drawing insights from authoritative sources like NHTSA, Consumer Reports, and J.D.
 Power, we meticulously analyze data to identify the most and least reliable Sonata years.
-Our evaluation is grounded in rigorous research, ensuring accuracy and relevance.
+Our evaluation is grounded in thorough research, ensuring accuracy and relevance.

-Let’s dive right in!
+Let’s dive straight in!

 Table of ContentsShow